puppetlabs/puppet-docs/source/pe/3.7/razor_secure_apis.md

 This section describes how to set up your Razor configuration to make all `/api` calls on port 8151 over HTTPS with TLS/SSL.
 This is already the default configuration if you're a Puppet Enterprise (PE) user using Razor on a Puppet-managed node; no configuration is required in that case.
 These steps are intended for those using Razor in an environment that's not Puppet managed, or who want to insert their own CA certificate.

-Since Razor deals with installing machines from scratch, there are no existing security considerations in place.
+Since Razor deals with installing machines from scratch, there are no existing security considerations in place for the early stages of provisioning.
 Therefore, messages to the `/svc` namespace, the internal namespace used for communication with the iPXE client, the microkernel, and other internal components of Razor, are not secured. `/api` calls, however, are allowed to change the
 Razor server and are eligible for some basic security measures.

 To take advantage of this security option, we recommended this setup: